 On-demand and real-time scanning of all files gives optimum protection.
 But, this configuration imposes the unnecessary overhead of scanning those files that cannot support malicious code (for example, ASCII text files).
 Exclude files or directories of files in all scanning modes that are

 known to present no risk to the system.
-Also, follow the guidelines for which specific Unified CCE files to exclude in Unified CCE implementation, as provided in the Cisco Unified Contact
+Also, follow the guidelines for which specific Unified CCE files to exclude in Unified CCE implementation, as provided in the Security Best Practices

 Schedule regular disk scans only during low usage times and at times when application activity is lowest.
-To determine when application purge activity is scheduled, see the Cisco Unified Contact
+To determine when application purge activity is scheduled, see the Security Best Practices

 Cisco does not test or support intrusion prevention products by vendors such as Sygate, McAfee, and so on.
 Such products are capable of blocking legitimate application functionality if they incorrectly identify that application as a security threat.
 These products must be configured to allow legitimate operations to execute.

 guidelines regarding when and how to apply updates.
 All Contact Center

 customers must separately assess all security patches released by Microsoft and

 install those deemed appropriate for their environments.

 (except for the applications installed on VOS) support integration with

 Microsoft's Windows Server Update Services, whereby customers control which

 patches can be deployed to those VMs and when the patches can be deployed.